 Skip to section

-With the Australian economy buffeted by inflationary headwinds and rising interest rates, not many of us have mountains of investable cash left over at the end of each month.
+With the Australian economy buffeted by inflationary headwinds and rising interest rates, few of us have mountains of investable cash left over at the end of each month.

-But the 92% surge by FANG stocks (Facebook, Amazon, Netflix and Google) since the beginning of 2023 demonstrates that even modest sums, invested well, can deliver meaningful returns during periods of high volatility.
+But the 92% surge by FANG stocks (Facebook, Amazon, Netflix and Google) in recent months demonstrates that even modest sums, invested well, can deliver meaningful returns during periods of high volatility.

-Remember that investing small amounts can eat away disproportional amounts of your capital through flagfall brokerage fees.
+Remember that investing small amounts can eat away disproportional amounts of capital through flagfall brokerage fees.

-When you factor in the rampant CPI and the opportunity cost of your personal time, your shares must appreciate by at least 10% before you break even.
+By the time I factor in the rampant CPI and the opportunity cost of my personal time, my shares must appreciate by at least 10% before I break even.

 I’ve picked the best investing apps in Australia to help you navigate this minefield.